studiorobot/delicious_Speak2Scene/README.md

 ```

 ### Requirements
+#### Node

 #### OpenAI API
-You will need an OpenAI API key which you can acquire through the OpenAI dashboard: https://platform.openai.com/docs/overview.
+You will need an OpenAI API key which you can acquire through the OpenAI dashboard: https://platform.openai.com/docs/quickstart.
 Make sure to add enough funds into your account.

 #### Firebase
+1. Create a Firebase project.
+Follow the instructions: https://firebase.google.com/docs/web/setup#create-project
-- You will need to create a project on Firebase
+2. Note that you will need to be on Spark Plan
-  - Feel free to use `test` mode
-- You will need access to Storage within the app
-- You will need access to Firestore Database within the app
-You can follow the instructions as outlined here: https://firebase.google.com/docs/firestore/quickstart#create
+3. Create a Firebase app within the project.
+Make sure to also setup Firebase Hosting for the app.
+While registering the app, you will come across a step that has `const firebaseConfig = {...}`.
+Make sure to record the information that is present there in a safe place on your computer.
+You will need it for (setting up the .env)[#env-file].
+Finish all the steps and proceed to the console.
+4. In the console, create a Firebase storage.
+You will find this under `Product Categories > Build`.
+You will need the pay-as-you go blaze plan.
+5. Create a database: `Product Categories > Firestore Database`.
+Default options should work.
+Ensure that you start in `test` mode.

 ### Installation
 1. Clone this repository: For ssh: `git clone git@github.com:studiorobot/delicious_userstudy-app.git` and For https: `git clone https://github.com/studiorobot/delicious_userstudy-app.git` to a local folder of your choice.
-2. Change directory into the app.
+2. Change directory into the app: `cd delicious_Speak2Scene`
-3. Create a `.env` file by following the instructions [here](#env-file) based on steps followed above.
-4.
+3. Install all the relevant packages: `npm install`
+4. Perform: `npm run dev`.
+This should start a server and the app on your computer with a localhost url.
+Open the localhost url in your web browser.
+It should open the app with a [researcher] screen.
+You can enter a name and it will take you to the landing page.
+This step simply ensures that you have cloned your repository and installed the packages correctly.

+#### Getting connected to database + ensuring the app works with OpenAI API
+1. Create a `.env` file within the `delicious_userstudy-app` folder.
+Follow the instructions outlined [here](#env-file).
+Refer to (Open AI)[#OpenAI-API] and (Firebase)[#Firebase] sections to get the API keys and other details.
+2. Perform `npm run dev` and it should start the app.

 ### `.env` file
 Make sure to create a `.env` file in the root folder and add the following: